dergachev/vagrant-drupal/README.md

 ```

 If you have an existing Drupal codebase, ensure that it's located in
-`PROJECT\_ROOT/site/`.
+`PROJECTROOT/site/`.
 If it's present, that folder will be mounted inside the
 vm as `/vagrant/site`, and will be copied over to
 `/var/shared/sites/cooked.drupal/site` where it will be served by Apache.
-Otherwise, the `deploy\_drupal` cookbook will simply run `drush dl
+Otherwise, the `deploy-drupal` cookbook will simply run `drush dl
 drupal` to get you a clean D7 site.

 If you have an existing SQL dump you'd like to pull in, ensure that it's
-located in `PROJECT\_ROOT/db/dump.sql.gz`, and it will be used to populate the
+located in `PROJECTROOT/db/dump.sql.gz`, and it will be used to populate the
 empty database.
 Otherwise `drush site-install` will be run to initialize a
 the DB with a clean Drupal site.